-The estimated fair value of such currency forward contracts at December 31, 2014 was a \$4.2 million net liability of which \$4.2 million is recognized as part of accounts payable and accrued liabilities in our Consolidated Balance Sheet with a corresponding \$4.2 million currency transaction loss in our Consolidated Statement of Operations, (2013-\$1.0 million net liability, of which \$.2 million was recognized as part of accounts and other receivables and \$1.2 million recognized as part of accounts payable and accrued liabilities with a corresponding \$1.0 million currency transaction loss in our Consolidated Statement of Operations).
-We did not use hedge accounting for any of our contracts to the extent we held such contracts during 2012, 2013 and 2014.
+The estimated fair value of such currency forward contracts at December 31, 2015 was a \$1.2 million net liability, which is recognized as part of accounts payable and accrued liabilities in our Consolidated Balance Sheet with a corresponding \$1.2 million currency transaction loss in our Consolidated Statement of Operations, (in 2014 we had a \$4.2 million net liability of which \$4.2 million is recognized as part of accounts payable and accrued liabilities in our Consolidated Balance Sheet with a corresponding \$4.2 million currency transaction loss in our Consolidated Statement of Operations).
+We did not use hedge accounting for any of our contracts to the extent we held such contracts during 2013, 2014 and 2015.